uperl/Test-Script/README.md

 - signal

     The expected signal.
 The default is 0.
+Use with care!
+This may not be portable, and is known not to work on Windows.

 - stdin